Skip to main content

 This command displays a list of installed packages that have newer versions available.

-Updating Python libraries on Linux
+Updating Python libraries on Linux or macOS

 2. To update a specific package: